pombase/website/frontend/src/docs/faq/is-there-any-programmatic-access-to-pombase-data.md

 # Is there any programmatic access to PomBase data?
 <!-- pombase_categories: Tools and Resources -->

-Yes: the [Ensembl Genomes REST API Endpoints](http://rest.ensemblgenomes.org/)page provides a REST-ful interface allows language-independent programmatic access to all genomes accessible through Ensembl Genomes, including the same *Schizosaccharomyces pombe* genome data available in PomBase.
+Yes: the [Ensembl Genomes REST API Endpoints](http://rest.ensemblgenomes.org/) page provides a REST-ful interface allows language-independent programmatic access to all genomes accessible through Ensembl Genomes, including the same *Schizosaccharomyces pombe* genome data available in PomBase.
 The REST